davepinch/pinchy.cc/content/topics/films/the-last-unicorn/the-last-unicorn-film.md

 ---
-title: "The Last Unicorn (film)" adaptation of: The Last Unicorn directed by:
+title: "The Last Unicorn (film)" directed by:
   - Arthur Rankin Jr.
   - Jules Bass
-film of: unicorn
+film of:
+  - The Last Unicorn
+  - unicorn
 tags:
   - film
 ---